 Our physician-scientists are spearheading their own immunotherapy investigator-initiated trials studying a variety of cancers including advanced metastatic prostate cancer, led by Dr. Rahul Parikh, and human papillomavirus (HPV)-associated head and neck cancer, led by Dr. Prakash Neupane.
 KU Cancer Center radiation oncologist David Akhavan, MD, PhD, is generating CAR T-cells to target tumors in the brain.
 His work involves precisely routing the CAR T-cells to blood vessels feeding the tumors.
 These efforts give us hope in hard-to-treat cancers.

-It’s important to note that we must also find ways to overcome the rare but potentially dangerous side effects of CAR T and other cell therapies.
+It’s important to note that we must also find ways to overcome the potentially dangerous side effects of CAR T and other cell therapies.
 There are numerous efforts taking place to address toxic side effects such as cytokine release syndrome and neurologic toxicity.

 What I’ve highlighted here is just a fraction of the remarkable research activity in the field.
 We are moving toward a future of more precise, more effective therapies than our traditional chemotherapies and radiation therapies that have been used for decades.
 It is truly an exciting time to be a researcher and a clinician.